kaiserschmarrn0/araiwm-config/README.md

 Configuration
 -------------
-araiwm-config is configured by editing an araiwm.conf file and restarting an example araiwm.conf is provided in the repository
+araiwm-config is configured by editing an araiwm.conf file and restarting. an example araiwm.conf is provided in the repository.

-note that more advanced options like keybinds can be changed by editing config.h and recompiling
+note that more advanced options like keybinds can be changed by editing config.h and recompiling.

 Installation
 ------------